Airport disruptions abound as senators chase deal to end Homeland Security budget standoff

 Since so much of ICE is already funded through Trump's big tax breaks bill, immigration officers are still receiving paychecks despite the shutdown.

-Congress is controlled by the Republican president's party, and any deal would also have to be approved by the House.
-House Democratic Leader Hakeem Jeffries said his party members insist on “bold” changes to ICE.
+Congress is controlled by the Republican president's party, and House Democratic Leader Hakeem Jeffries said his party members insist on “bold” changes to ICE.

 On Tuesday, Delta Air Lines confirmed it was suspending its specialty services for members of Congress amid the shutdown, meaning those who fly with the carrier will be treated like other passengers based on their SkyMiles status.
 The Atlanta Journal-Constitution first reported the suspension.